ArdArk-youtube/Ardunio-code-and-instructions-tiktok/README.md

 In the demo I am using 4 MG90 servos but any will work.
 As you can see, there are 3 colored wires on the servo.
 Brown, Red, and Orange.
 Match the Orange wire to the yellow pin on the pca board.
 Then match the Red wire to the red pin.
 Finally match the Brown wire to the black pin.
 When you are done with that cut 2 wires off of the wire spool.
 Strip both ends and unscrew the caps on the bottom off the power supply.
+See "pic 2" and "Pic 3"  .
 There will be 1 hole on each side.
 Plug both wires into the pca board and the power supply and screw them in tight.